l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-16-days-13-17-winding-stair-gap-to-fontana-dam.md

 ---

 News spreads that the Winding Stair Gap fires are contained and the trail is open!
-Ron Haven shuttles Silas and I to Winding Stair Gap at 9:00 am.
+Ron Haven shuttles me and Silas to Winding Stair Gap at 9:00 am.

 "There's some rangers with some food and stuff for y'all up at the bald," a dayhiker tells us.